I’m an entrepreneur, life coach, and unshakable optimist, dedicated to helping you bring your great work into the world.

 But soon things would change, dramatically…

-The business began to shift, departments closed, and when a new opportunity arose to lead my own team, I took it.
+The business I worked for hit a growth spurt, and when a new opportunity arose to lead my own team, I took it.

 There I was, right back in the hustle working 10-14 hour days, stretching myself big time, but loving it.